Locally loop algebras and locally affine Lie algebras: Locally Lie -tori

-Let $\Delta$ be a locally finite irreducible root system, and we denote the Cartan integer by $\langle\mu,\nu\rangle$ for $\mu,\nu\in\Delta$, and also let $\langle 0,\nu\rangle:=0$ for all $\nu\in\Delta$.
-Let For the convenience of description later, we partition the locally finite irreducible root system $\Delta$ according to length.
-Roots of $\Delta$ of minimal length are called {\bf short}.
-Roots of $\Delta$ which are two times a short root of $\Delta$ are called {\bf extra long}.
-Finally, roots of $\Delta$ which are neither short nor extra long are are called {\bf long}.
-We denote the subsets of short, long and extra long roots of $\Delta$ by $\Delta_{\sh}$, $\Delta_{\lng}$ and $\Delta_{\ex}$ respectively.
-Thus
+of $\Delta$, which is a reduced locally finite irreducible root system.
+Note that $\Delta=\Delta^{\red}$ if $\Delta$ is reduced.
+To simplify the description later, we partition the locally finite irreducible root system $\Delta$ according to length.
+The roots of $\Delta$ of minimal length are called {\bf short}.
+The roots of $\Delta$, which are two times a short root of $\Delta$, are called {\bf extra long}.
+Finally, the roots of $\Delta$, which are neither short nor extra long, are called {\bf long}.
+We denote the subsets of the short, long, and extra long roots of $\Delta$ by $\Delta_{\sh}$, $\Delta_{\lng}$, and $\Delta_{\ex}$, respectively.
+Thus,

-Of course the last two terms in this union may be empty.
+Clearly, the last two terms in this union may be empty.
 Indeed,

 and

 Let $G= (G,+,0)$ be an arbitrary abelian group.
 In general, for a subset $S$ of $G$, the subgroup generated by $S$ is denoted by $\langle S\rangle$.